MousaviLaleh/Pewlett-Hackard-Analysis/README.md

 ## Analysis
-Provide a bulleted list with four major points from the two analysis deliverables.
-Use images as support where needed.<br/>

 **[Tables Relationship Diagram](Data/ERD.png)**
 shows the structure of dataset, the relationship between tha data tables, and the Primary and Foreign Keys, that helps the analysis.
 <br/>